- Safety First! Before Using Navarro’s Bleaching Soap…

 Navarro Bleach – Where to buy?

-Normally sold at 300 PHP per piece, you can buy the bleaching soap here on Pretty Me or via our official Lazada store for the discounted price of just 270 PHP.
+Normally sold at 300 PHP per piece, you can buy the bleaching soap here on Pretty Me or check the best price on Lazada.
 Lazada may be regarded as the more favorable option for buying products because of the numerous payment options.
 Plus, it might be more convenient for new customers who are more familiar with shopping via Lazada than our own website.
 But which ever option you choose, we will ensure that your order is shipped out quickly and professionally.

 Product Featured in this Post